ericwoud/diffdefconfig/README.md

 # Compares .config files, list changes except kconfig's defaults.

+Be carefull: current kernel's .config will be lost!

 Usage: diffdefconfig [-d DEFCONFIG] [SOURCE] TARGET

 Current directory must be in root of kernel.